 A similar phenomenon occurred in the 1876 election between Rutherford B. Hayes and Samuel Tilden.
 Tilden won the popular vote by over 3% but 20 Electoral votes were contested.
 A commission of 5 senators, 5 members of Congress, and 5 Supreme Court Justices awarded all 20 votes to Hayes.

 Since, neither the House of Representatives nor an independent commission has been necessary; if nothing else, the Electoral College is decisive.
 Only a few elections have ended with the winner of the popular vote not winning the Electoral College.
 In 1888, Grover Cleveland won the popular vote but Benjamin Harrison won the Electoral College majority.
 In 2000, Al Gore won the popular vote by .5% but George W. Bush won the Electoral College by 5 votes.
-Again in the 2016 election, Hillary Clinton won the popular vote by 2.1% while Donald Trump won the Electoral College by 77 votes (Fair Vote).
+Again in the 2016 election, Hillary Clinton won the popular vote by 2.1% while Donald Trump won the Electoral College by 77 votes.
+Fair Vote dives deeper into these cases.

 The Great Debate